DishaChordiya02/Titanic-Classification/README.md

-# Titanic-Classification: Unveiling Who Would Have Survived
+#Bharat Intern Titanic-Classification: Unveiling Who Would Have Survived
 In the captivating journey:

 Data Mastery: We wield data wizardry, waving away missing values and taming categorical features, ensuring pristine data for analysis.